 Box 11.
-Check if RMD for 2023
+Check if RMD for 2025

-Check the box if the participant must take an RMD for 2023.
-You are required to check the box for the year in which the IRA participant reaches age 72 even though the RMD for that year need not be made until April 1 of the following year.
+Check the box if the participant must take an RMD for 2025.
+You are required to check the box for the year in which the IRA participant reaches age 73 even though the RMD for that year need not be made until April 1 of the following year.
 Then, check the box for each subsequent year an RMD is required to be made.

 Boxes 12a and 12b are provided for your use to report RMD dates and amounts to participants.
 You may choose to complete these boxes, or continue to provide a separate Form 5498, or a separate statement, to report the information required by Alternative one or Alternative two, earlier.
-To determine the RMD, see the regulations under sections 401(a)(9) and 408(a)(6) and (b) (3).
-The regulations under the referenced Code sections do not reflect the RMD change from age 701⁄2 to age 72 although guidance reflecting this change is being developed.
+To determine the RMD, see the regulations under sections 401(a)(9) and 408(a)(6) and (b)(3).